Tuesday, December 22, 2009

 Our last day in Glasgow we went back to our favorite parts of the city, enjoyed some delicious meals and stayed out of the rain!
 We spent a uncomfortable and very chilly night in the Prestwick Airport and made our way back to Malaga.

-We still had two more days of our long weekend so I spent a few nights in Granada with Jessi.
+more days of our long weekend so I spent a few nights in Granada with Jessi.
 As usual it was a wonderful stay in my favorite city -- although significantly colder.
 I was happy to be back in warmer Motril and start planning Christmas lessons and see my Motrileños again!